pixelbutterfly/vertex_color_stylizer/README.md

 ## Notes
-* All functions work in any viewport mode, on selected objects or (in edit mode) selected faces.
+* All functions work in any viewport mode, on selected objects or (in edit mode) on selected faces.
-* Stylize, Harden, and Randomize Colors (hard) require face corner attributes to work.
+* Stylize, Harden, and Randomize Colors (hard) require face corner vertex colors to work.
 * Operations work on the currently selected color attribute.
 If it looks like nothing's happening, check that you're rendering the right attribute.

 ## Installation